 Make the marinade by mixing together all ingredients except the chicken.
 Salt and pepper the chicken thighs on both sides, then put in the marinade in either a bowl or a ziplock bag.
 Marinate for 3 hours to overnight (overnight is better).

-In a large heavy-bottomed pot or Dutch oven, melt 4 Tbsp ghee over medium heat, then add the fenugreek seeds, cumin seeds, bay leaves, cardamom pods, cloves and cinnamon stick.
+In a large heavy-bottomed pot or Dutch oven, melt 4 Tbsp ghee over medium-high heat, then add the fenugreek seeds, cumin seeds, bay leaves, cardamom pods, cloves and cinnamon stick.
 Cook for several minutes until slightly darkened.
 Add the onion, salt lightly, and cook 4-5 minutes until onion is browning lightly.
 Add the garlic and ginger and cook until fragrant, 1-2 minutes.
 Add the tomato paste, and cook until the paste is slightly darkened, around 3-4 minutes.
 Add the garam masala, chile powder and nutmeg, then cook for another minute or so.
 Add the crushed tomatoes, and bring to a simmer.
-Lower heat to medium and cook, uncovered, for 30 minutes, stirring occasionally.
+Lower heat to medium and cook, uncovered, for 30 minutes, stirring often to avoid burning.

 While the sauce is cooking, either grill the chicken over a medium fire or broil them in the oven until brown spots are consistently visible on all the thighs, about 3-5 minutes per side.
 [If you broil them, line a large baking sheet with foil, and place a wire rack on top.
 Put the chicken thighs (let excess marinade drip off) on the rack, and place directly under the broiler in your oven on high heat.]
 The chicken will not be cooked through, and that’s ok…it will finish cooking in the sauce.
 Cut the chicken into 1″ cubes and set aside.

 Finish the sauce.
 Discard the cinnamon stick and bay leaves, but leave the other whole spices.
 Purée the mixture in a blender, in batches if needed, until smooth.
 [Note that puréeing hot mixtures can be dangerous…do it in small batches and let a bit of air/steam escape while blending.]
 Return to the pot and add the remaining 2 Tbsp of ghee/butter and the cream.
-Add the sugar, taste for seasoning, and add salt and pepper as needed.
-Add the chicken pieces, and cook until chicken is cooked through, 8-10 minutes.
+Add the brown sugar, taste for seasoning, and add salt and pepper as needed.
+Add the chicken pieces, and cook until chicken is cooked through, 5-8 minutes.